jameswsullivan/selfhosted/README.md

 - PHP_INI=/etc/php/8.1/apache2/php.ini

 Persistent files:
-- YOUR_WEB_ROOT_DIRECTORY: place your website installation files in this directory (such as WordPress).
+- YOUR-WEB-ROOT-DIRECTORY: place your website installation files in this directory (such as WordPress).
-- YOUR_SITE_CONFIGS_DIRECTORY: place your site config files (*.conf files) in this directory.
+- YOUR-SITE-CONFIGS-DIRECTORY: place your site config files (*.conf files) in this directory.